mjbond-msft/monodevelop/README.md

-# Cleanup for more tiggering
+# Retry w/ non-production setting
 # So many updates, so little time

 **MonoDevelop** is a full-featured integrated development environment (IDE) for mono using Gtk#.